calee14/FoodAllergyIndicator/README.md

 - [X] Log out feature (Maybe won't do) UPDATE: Won't do
 - [ ] Make it so that the user doesn't need to enter username and password
 # Notes
-- [ ] Maybe won't add the feature where the app will have additional information about food allergies.
+- [X] Maybe won't add the feature where the app will have additional information about food allergies.
 Too hard to do ~~and waste of time, energy and effort.~~ and should focus more on the main feature and get that working perfectly.
+    - NOTE: well no need for a food allergy information dashboard since the app can no longer contain with any medical advice
 - [X] Ready to resubmit to the Appstore.
 Make sure to run one last test.
     - NOTE: rejected because of non approved medical service.